jhudsl/tidyversecourse/docs/04-dataviz.md

 Sometimes it is very useful to add a line to our plot to indicate an important threshold.
 We can do so by using the `geom_hline()` function for a horizontal line and `geom_vline()` for a vertical line.

-In each case, the functions require that a y or x intercept be specified respectively.
+In each case, the functions require that a y-axis intercept or x-axis intercept be specified respectively.

 For example, it might be useful to add a horizontal line to indicate 50% of the total counts for each of the `clarity` categories.
 We will also use the `scale_y_continuous()` function to change the y-axis to show percentages.